CS402 15 CATS (7.5 ECTS) Term 2

 At the end of the module, a student will have an understanding of

-- The role of HPC in science and engineering.
+- Understand the role of HPC in science and engineering.

-- The means by which to measure, analyse and assess the performance of HPC applications and their supporting hardware.
+- Understand the means by which to measure, assess and analyse the performance of HPC applications.

-- Mechanisms for evaluating the suitability of different HPC solutions to common problems found in Computational Science.
+- Understand the mechanisms for evaluating the suitability of different HPC solutions to solving scientific problems.

-- The role of administration, scheduling, code portability and data management in an HPC environment, with particular reference to Grid Computing.
+- Understand the role of administration, workload and resource management in an HPC management software.

 - Fundamental concepts in High Performance Computing

 - GPU programming

 - Parallel decomposition

 - High performance I/O